 The turnover balance within fuels, metals and rocks has been clearly negative in the whole analyzed period.
-In the case of metallic raw materials the negative tendency has been occurring in the 2012-2018 period and the slight improvement was noted in 2019 and in 2020 (to the level of -5.45 million tonnes).
+In the case of metallic raw materials the negative tendency has been occurring in the 2012-2018 period and with the significant improvement noted in 2019 and in 2020 (to the level of -5.45 million tonnes).
 The balance for rocks – after a significant drop in 2011 – have been characterized by a quite stable level till 2017.
-The last two years were characterized by the negative tendency, whereas the 2020 brought a slight improvement to -4.20 million tonnes.
-The balance for fuels improved in 2012-2013 almost twofold, then remained at the stable level in 2013-2016 and then dropped largely in 2017 and 2018 with this negative tendency stopped in the last two years – in 2020 the balance was equal -30.32 million tonnes.
+The following two years were characterized by the negative tendency, whereas the 2020 brought a slight improvement to -4.20 million tonnes.
+The balance for fuels improved in 2012-2013 almost twofold, then remained at the stable level in 2013-2016.
+Then it dropped largely in 2017 and 2018 with this negative tendency stopped in the last two years – in 2020 the balance was equal -30.32 million tonnes.
 For chemical raw materials the balance was slightly positive in 2009 and then was followed by the visible negative tendency in a dozen or so years (with slight yearly changes) – in 2020 it amounted to -1.81 million tonnes.
-Considering fuels, it should be noted that taking into account the magnitude of the natural gas import given by the Central Statistical Office of Poland (about 14.95 million tonnes in 2018) the balance would drop in 2019 to about -50.50 million tonnes.
-Accordingly, the total balance would decrease to about
+Considering fuels, it should be noted that taking into account the magnitude of the natural gas import given by the Central Statistical Office of Poland (about 16.75 billion m3 in 2019) the balance would drop in 2020 to about -47.07 million tonnes.
+Accordingly, the total balance would decrease to about -58.53 million tonnes.

 The variation of the imports–exports balance by the value and the quantity for the last 10 years is shown in Figure 3 and Figure 4.

 Figure 3.
 The balance of Polish imports and exports in terms of mineral raw materials value (PLN billion – fixed prices as of 2020)

 Figure 4.
 The balance of Polish imports and exports in terms of mineral raw materials quantity (million tonnes)